Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Proof of Theorem

 where $\delta_{m}$ is a positive scalar.
 Then, we have

 The equation in \eqref{hnew} holds for the reason that the equation $\mathbf{h}_{m,i,j}^H \mathbf{u}_m = 0, \ \forall i,j$ holds.
-According to \eqref{qhnew}, it can be inferred that replacement \eqref{replacement} leads to increasing the power exclusively in the target direction, without altering the power directed at each CU.
-Since increasing the power directed at the target can result in a reduced CRLB, the $m$-th BS has the incentive to increase the signal power to the target as much as possible to drive the CRLB smaller.
+Equation \eqref{qhnew} implies that the replacement in \eqref{replacement} exclusively boosts the power in the target direction, while maintaining the power directed towards each CU unaltered.
+Since a higher target illumination power yields a lower CRLB (as indicated in \eqref{ineq1}) and the constant user power guarantees unchanged communication SINR, this implies that the replacement in \eqref{replacement} can effectively reduce the CRLB by employing a larger $\delta_m$ without compromising the communication performance.